bigfix/developer.bigfix.com/site/pages/rest-api/bes_xsd.md

 ---
 title: BES.xsd schema file
 ---
-To download the BES.xsd schema file, go to http://support.bigfix.com/bes/release/.

-- For versions up to 9.5 patch 14, download the file from the corresponding release page.
-- For all the patches of 9.5, download the file from http://support.bigfix.com/bes/release/9.5/patch13/.
+The BES.xsd schema file is avaliable for download at [BigFix Enterprise Suite Download Center] (http://support.bigfix.com/bes/release/) on the corresponding release pages.
+For all the releases of 9.5 (9.5.0 to 9.5.13), however, the file is avaliable at  http://support.bigfix.com/bes/release/9.5/patch13/.

 **Important:** To ensure consistency, use the version of the schema files available on your BigFix server under the path:
 - C:\Program Files (x86)\BigFix Enterprise\BigFix server\Reference for Windows systems